bantonow/oblique-strategies/README.md

 Oblique Strategies Card Puller
 ====================

-A shell script to print a random card from Oblique Strategies by Brian Eno and Peter Schmidt
+A shell script to print a random card from [Oblique Strategies](https://en.wikipedia.org/wiki/Oblique_Strategies) by Brian Eno and Peter Schmidt.

-Ben Antonow antonow@umich.edu
+Ben Antonow | antonow@umich.edu | www.benantonow.com
-www.benantonow.com

-In order to add this script to your shell, put this directory in your ~/bin directory, and add the following line to your ~/.bashrc or ~/.zshrc file.
+In order to add this script to your shell, clone this repo in your ~/bin directory, and add the following line to your ~/.bashrc or ~/.zshrc file.

 ```
 export PATH="$HOME/bin/oblique-strategies:$PATH"